Working My Way Back to You: Boyzone version

-The Irish boyband Boyzone released a cover version of "Working My Way Back to You" as their debut single in May 1994.
+Irish boy band Boyzone released a cover version of "Working My Way Back to You" as their debut single in May 1994.
 The song reached No. 3 on the Irish Singles Chart.
-It is one of their only singles to feature Mikey Graham on lead vocals.
+It is the only single of the group to feature Mikey Graham on lead vocals.

 The band later recorded a French version in collaboration with Alliage.
 This French version of the track is credited as being a major turning point in the career of producer-songwriter Steve Mac.
-A lack of interest from the "usual producers" led to Polydor phoning up Mac and asking him to take on the role, and by doing he effectively made a decisive progression from his early dance-pop singles to the mature balladry he has since made a very successful career out of.
+A lack of interest from the "usual producers" led to Polydor phoning up Mac and asking him to take on the role, and by doing so he effectively made a decisive progression from his early dance-pop singles to the mature balladry with which he has since made a very successful career.